 “For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.”

-This passage is proof that God predestined all of us who will believe in Jesus to grow and mature in Him!
+This passage confirms God predestined everyone who will believe in Jesus to grow and mature in Him!
 We have a calling which is to bear the fruit of the Spirit!
 (See Galatians 5:22-23).
 Eventually we’ll be completely glorified in our physical body (see 1 Corinthians 15:35-58), but for now, we’ve been glorified in our soul and spirit.
 We’ve been preselected to do this as believers on earth.
-God can see the beginning from the end and He’s already worked this plan out.
-He’s not controlling this plan but working it through us with us in relationship.
-Collectively, as a church body, God is conforming our actions and attitudes into the image of His Son.
+God can see the end from the beginning and He’s already worked this plan out.
+He’s not controlling this plan but working it through us with us in a relationship.
+Collectively, as a church body, God is conforming our actions and attitudes into the image of His Son!

 With this foundation set about predestination from Romans, Ephesians 1-3 can easily be deciphered through the Spirit.
 Once again, Paul is explaining the same mystery to those in Ephesus as he did to the Romans: